hawkinx/falco-argo-poc/README.md

 ```

+Here I have simply added the namespaces `argod` and `crossplane-system` to the list of permitted namespaces.

 Proof that rules files are loaded as expected and without errors can be found in the log files of the falco pods, for example:
 ```
     Thu Jul 14 12:18:38 2022: Falco version 0.32.0 (driver version 39ae7d40496793cf3d3e7890c9bbdc202263836b)